alvarowolfx/talking-plant-aog/README.md

 ## Overview

 This project will teach you how to talk with plants using IoT and Actions on Google.

+On the hardware part this project will have two version:

+* One using a Particle Photon board and Cloud PubSub integration with Particle Cloud.
-Project build using an ESP8266 running MongooseOS and Google Cloud IoT Core.
+* Another one build using an ESP8266 running MongooseOS and Google Cloud IoT Core

+### Upload firware to Particle board

+The folder for this firware is `particle-firmware`.

+* Work in progress

 ### Upload firmware with Mongoose OS Tools

+The folder for this firware is `firmware`.

 To use it we need to download and install it from the official website.
 Follow the installation instructions on https://mongoose-os.com/docs/quickstart/setup.html.